pickyourtrail_logo

 3. Bangkok

-4. Suan Pakkad Palace Bangkok
+4. Suan Pakkad Palace, Bangkok

-Suan Pakkad Palace Bangkok
+Suan Pakkad Palace, Bangkok

 Pick your next Hassle-free holiday with us

 Suan Pakkad Palace is a hidden cultural gem in central Bangkok, offering a quiet glimpse into Thailand’s royal heritage, traditional teak architecture, and priceless art collections.
-Located near Phaya Thai and Victory Monument, the palace complex features beautifully preserved wooden houses, serene gardens, and museum galleries showcasing antiques, Ban Chiang artefacts, and royal possessions.
+Located near Phaya Thai and Victory Monument, the palace complex features beautifully preserved wooden houses, serene gardens, and museum galleries showcasing antiques, Ban Chiang artifacts, and royal possessions.
 Far less crowded than Bangkok’s major temples, Suan Pakkad Palace provides an intimate, peaceful cultural experience and is ideal for history lovers, photographers, and travellers seeking a deeper understanding of Thai heritage beyond the usual tourist trail.

 About Suan Pakkad Palace, Bangkok